-Well, from own book publishing professional experience PLUS my very, very humbling creative career, I can tell you, it is built from the symbiotic, ever-evolving support systems of —
+Well, from own book publishing experience PLUS my creative career, I can tell you, it is built from the symbiotic, ever-evolving support systems of —

-- WORK – the incredibly challenging mental, emotional and physical work of writing and creating something where there was nothing.
+- CREATION – the incredibly challenging mental, emotional and physical work habits of writing, rewriting and creating something where there was nothing.

-- CONNECTION – to the world of agents and editors and publishers — including understanding how it works, so you can better advocate for your creative vision all along your path.
+- CONNECTION – to the world of agents and editors and producers and publishers — including understanding how it works, so you can better advocate for your creative vision all along your path.

 - EXPOSURE – the willingness to reach out and dive into unfamiliar territories and technologies to truly, authentically engage readers and draw them to your work.